multiversx/mx-docs/docs/integrators/observing-squad.md

 ## **Monitoring and trivial checks**

-One can monitor the running Observers using the **termui** utility (installed during the setup process itself), as follows:
+One can monitor the running Observers using the **termui** utility (installed during the setup process itself in the `CUSTOM_HOME="/home/ubuntu"
+` folder), as follows:

 ```
 ~/elrond-utils/termui --address localhost:8080    # Shard 0